Creating a Schematic Template

 The file must be locally saved (File » Save) prior to saving to the Workspace.

-If the target Schematic Template Item doesn't exist, you can create it through the Choose Planned Item Revision dialog on-the-fly in the chosen Workspace folder by right-clicking in the revision list region of the dialog (or, if the folder does not contain any item yet, by clicking the Add an item control) and selecting the Create Item » Schematic Template command.
+If the target Schematic Template Item doesn't exist, you can create it through the Choose Planned Item Revision dialog on the fly in the chosen Workspace folder by right-clicking in the revision list region of the dialog (or, if the folder does not contain any item yet, by clicking the Add an item control) and selecting the Create Item » Schematic Template command.
 If doing so, be sure to disable the Open for editing after creation option (in the Create New Item dialog), otherwise you'll enter direct editing mode.

 5. After clicking OK, the template will be saved and stored in the revision of the Item.